 How good are my chances of passing?

-- You can increase your chances of passing the written exam by obtaining a copy of Speech Craft, by Joshua Gunn, and paying special attention to the key terms identified in each chapter.
+- You can increase your chances of passing the written exam by obtaining a copy of Speech Craft, 2 edition by Joshua Gunn, and paying special attention to the key terms identified in each chapter.
 After registering for the test-out exam, instructions will be provided for how to acquire a free two-week (14 days) trial of the electronic textbook.

 - You can increase your chances of passing the oral exam by carefully reviewing the information provided on Canvas.
 Make sure you meet all the basic requirements for the assignment.